 Life can change in many ways.
 You might have a change in income (how much money your household makes), get married or have a baby.
 When these things happen, it’s important to tell Access Health CT (AHCT) right away.
-Reporting life changes will help you get the right health coverage and, if eligible, amount of financial help.
+Updating your information will help you get the right health insurance.
+And make sure you can get help paying for your plan if you qualify.

 What is a life change?

 A life change is something big that happens in your life.
-Some of these changes may let you sign up for a health or dental plan or make changes to your current plan(s).
-You can even do so outside of the Open Enrollment Period, which starts every year on November 1.
+Some of these changes may let you sign up for a health or dental insurance plan or make changes to your current plan(s).
+You can even make these changes outside the yearly Open Enrollment Period.
 These life changes are called Qualifying Life Events (QLEs).
-Examples include:
+They include:

 - A change in household income